JesusTapia-dev/JesusTapia-dev/README.md

-- 👋 Hi, I’m @JesusTapia-dev
+# Hi, my name is Jesus Tapia 👋
+### Data Science
+I'm an engineer physics apassionate for technology
-- 👀 I’m interested in electronic and robotics
+- 👀 I’m interested in electronic and robotics especially if it's related to space applications.
-- 🌱 I’m currently learning IoT
+- 🌱 I’m currently learning Embebbed systems.
-- 💞️ I’m looking to collaborate on i
 - 📫 How to reach me jtapiag@uni.pe

 <!---